About the Program

 Normative Time Requirements

 Normative time is defined as the elapsed time in years that under normal circumstances would be needed to complete all requirements for the PhD degree assuming that the student engaged in full-time, uninterrupted study and is making desirable progress toward the degree.
-Normative time for Comparative Biochemistry is five years.
+The normative time for Comparative Biochemistry is five years.
 Requirements include completion of course work, an oral qualifying exam, and a Ph.D. dissertation.
-Listed below are a sample of courses that students may take to satisfy the course requirements.
+Listed below is a sample of courses that students may take to satisfy the course requirements.
 The exact courses taken will vary depending on the student's research focus and goals.

 |Courses Required (examples)|

 |Advanced Biochemistry/Molecular Biology:|